 We put together here below some testimonials and interviews of Coboaters members.
 They explain how they found crew or boats within the sailing community.

-How a crew finder work for beginners ?
+How does a crew finder club work for beginners ?

 We asked a young sailor how she discovered a crew finder community and how she enjoyed it.
 Her testimonial is very straight forward and exciting.